KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 Note that some Exploit Protection measures do not create events, because they do not detect.
 For example, with Mandatory ASLR and Bottom-up ASLR, a program's code and libraries and loaded at a random memory address instead of a predictable one.
 This measure does not detect anything to create an event for.

-Microsoft's [documentation](https://learn.microsoft.com/en-us/defender-endpoint/exploit-protection#exploit-protection-and-advanced-hunting) does not include all the Exploit protection DeviceEvents ActionTypes, it only includes the ones actually starting with the substring `ExploitGuard`.
+Microsoft's [documentation](https://learn.microsoft.com/en-us/defender-endpoint/exploit-protection#exploit-protection-and-advanced-hunting) does not include the Control Flow Guard (CFG) DeviceEvents ActionTypes, it only includes the Exploit Protection measures ActionTypes actually starting with the substring `ExploitGuard`.
 The actual complete list is found in the following table.

 |DeviceEvents ActionType|Description|Exploit Protection Measure|
 |-|-|-|